Johann Georg Kohl: Travels in the British Isles

-(see pp.62-69 in Palliser and Palliser eds.
+(see pp. 62–69 in Palliser and Palliser eds.
 1979 York as They Saw It: From Alcuin to Lord Esher.
 William Sessions Limited.

 Travels in America

 From 1854 to 1858, he traveled in the United States.
-He prepared some valuable maps for the U.S. government, and at the request of the United States Coast Survey prepared two reports: History of the Discovery of the U. S. Coast and the History and Investigation of the Gulf Stream (Bremen, 1868).
-While in Washington and at Harvard, Kohl made friends with many writers (including Henry Wadsworth Longfellow, Ralph Waldo Emerson and Washington Irving) and scholars (including George Bancroft, Charles Bennett Deane and Louis Agassiz).
-Kohl's book Reisen in Canada und durch die Staaten von New York und Pennsylvanien (Travels in Canada and the states of New York and Pennsylvania; 1856) is still consulted for historical study into Pennsylvania Dutch.
-On his return to Europe, he settled in Bremen where he was appointed city librarian in 1863.
+He prepared some valuable maps for the U.S. government, and at the request of the United States Coast Survey he prepared two reports: History of the Discovery of the U. S. Coast and History and Investigation of the Gulf Stream (Bremen, 1868).
+In Washington and at Harvard, Kohl made friends with many writers including Henry Wadsworth Longfellow, Ralph Waldo Emerson and Washington Irving, and scholars including George Bancroft, Charles Bennett Deane and Louis Agassiz.
+Kohl's book Reisen in Canada und durch die Staaten von New York und Pennsylvanien (Travels in Canada and Through the States of New York and Pennsylvania; 1856) is still consulted by historians of Pennsylvania Dutch.

+On his return to Europe, he settled in Bremen, where he was appointed city librarian in 1863.